How Rolling Stones Inched Toward Greatness on ‘Out of Our Heads’

 On Out of Our Heads they begin to find a personality that belongs almost entirely to themselves.
 There are a few covers (including Marvin Gaye's "Hitch Hike"), but more importantly there's a sense that identity is taking precedent over everything else.
 At the time that the Beatles were uncovering new layers of pop and rock music with every new release, the Stones were starting to look a bit like a cover band that didn't have much to say on its own.
 Out of Our Heads changed all that.

-The album, which was released in the U.K. almost two months later on Sept.
-24 with a different track listing, was, like so many other LPs from the era, a hodgepodge of sorts.
-One song dated back to a November 1964 recording date; the most recent cut was finished just a couple of months earlier in May.
+Released in the U.K. almost two months later on Sept.
+24 with a different track listing, the album was a hodgepodge of sorts, like so many other LPs from the era.
+One song dated back to a November 1964 session; the most recent cut was finished just a couple of months earlier in May.
 But it holds together better than any other Stones album up to that point.

 There's a new force and assurance to the songs that replace the tentative and imitative nature of past records.
 Even the cover of Don Covay's R&B number "Mercy, Mercy" that opens the album surges with buzzing guitars and a soulful Mick Jagger vocal that pulls the song, a No. 35 hit for Covay and the Goodtimers in 1964, in new directions.
 But that was just the start.

 For the next 30 minutes, the Stones reach into their past (with six cover songs) and look to their future (another half-dozen originals).
 The mix falls together seamlessly as the group explores its potential in the rock, pop, blues and R&B fields.
 A handful of band-penned songs (most by Jagger and Keith Richards) took them to that next level.